smorsua/use-broker/use-broker/README.md

 ### Use the hook

-Then, use the `use-broker` hook with that type as a parameter to get type checking.
+Then, use the `useBroker` hook with that type as a parameter to get type checking.
 The hook returns a function to send data through the WebSocket.

 ```tsx
 import { useBroker } from "use-broker";